maddie35/TakeHome/Phase1Audit.md

 - *Get started with connectors:* brief phrases, no intro.
 - *Submitting to the Connectors Directory:* headed "Before you start," complete sentences with an intro.

-**Why it matters:** readers learn the shape of a docs site and rely on it.
+**Why it matters:** user learn the shape of a docs site and rely on it.
 Three shapes means checking each page from scratch.

 **Fix:** one heading name, one format, specified in the template.